akmur/alex-11ty/posts/2017-02-03-a-javascript-learning-roadmap.md

 **Suggestions**

 - Make time to study, follow each article and make sure you stop and try things out in <a href="https://jsbin.com/" target="_blank">jsBin</a>.
-Each time you don&#8217;t understand something, take your time to understand why something works or doesn&#8217;t work.
+Each time you don't understand something, take your time to understand why something works or doesn't work.
 - Keep a diary of your studies in a note editor (I use Evernote) so that you can go back to your notes when needed.
 - Keep it up!